uberto/pesticide/README.md

 They have been named from the concern that tests should concentrate on the business domain and he named this style DDT also as a pun since they are quite efficient in killing bugs (like the pesticide).
 We also aim to use the same terms both in our tests and in the conversation with the business people.
 In this way, we can facilitate the communication between people working on the software and the business domain experts.
 This practice is sometimes called the ubiquitous language, [see](https://martinfowler.com/bliki/UbiquitousLanguage.html)

-The goal is to describe our stories as interactions between actors (mostly human beings)  and as an abstraction of our system.
+The goal is to describe our stories as interactions between actors [see why here](https://www.infoq.com/presentations/pragmatic-personas/) and as an abstraction of our system.
 Using different system implementations we can reach these benefits:

 - Test the functionality end to end
 - Document the story using the business language